Skip to contents

 psu

-Primary sampling unit (required if data come from a survey)
+Primary sampling unit, for individual-level data from a survey.

 fpc

-Finite population correction (if data come from a survey and sample size is large relative to population size).
+Finite population correction, for individual-level data from a survey where sample size is large relative to population size.

 conf.level